Mr John F Skelton

 ii.
 You did not appropriately accommodate Service User A’s wishes

-2. In relation to Service User B, Service User A’s son who has cerebral palsy:
+2. In relation to Service User B, who has cerebal palsy:

 a) On or around 8 August 2014 you:

 i.
 Said ‘‘you don’t have a disability,’’ or words to that effect

 ii.
 Said Colleague A ‘‘was talking a load nonsense,’’ or words to that effect

 i. ‘‘if you were my private patient, I would not be treating you’’, or words to that effect

 ii. ‘‘you don’t need splints’’ or words to that effect

 iii. ‘‘she will want to wear high heels and by fitting her with splints you are not allowing her to do that,’’ or words to that effect

 b) Did not appear to accommodate the wishes of Service User D, Service User C’s mother, in providing treatment to Service User C